wiremock/api-template-library/meteosource.com/index.md

 ---
 slug: "meteosource-com"
-name: "Interactive documentation for your Premium plan"
+title: "Interactive documentation for your Premium plan"
 provider: "meteosource.com"
 description: "\n\nThis interactive documentation is using your API key which is filled\
   \ in automatically, you can find and change this in [your dashboard](https://www.meteosource.com/client).\n\